Updated Aug 3, 2020

 - Management of above: Highly variable, but no less than $1000/week

-Net cost for a box of 20 KN95/FFP2 masks to be sent by AmeriClerkships to its Members and Hospitals across the United States (PPE Package): $46.41 + $50 + $25 = $121.41, which is the exact same price our Members-in-need will pay regardless of any added expenses we incur as a result of obtaining KN95/FFP2 masks, or by including other PPEs as they arrive at AmeriClerkships for free.
+Therefore below are the net costs incurred, which are the exact same prices our Members-in-need will pay regardless of any added expenses we incur as a result of obtaining KN95/FFP2 masks, or by including other PPEs as they arrive at AmeriClerkships for free:

 AmeriClerkships Members: See below on how to purchase your PPE Package and additional boxes of KN95/FFP2.